octfolio-deploy/octfolioclientapi/README.md

         "operator": "=",
         "comparator": "1"
     }
-]
+],
+"version":"1.0"
 ```

 # Support
 Email: support@octfolio.com
 Website: [octfolio.com](https://octfolio.com.au/)

 As the API grows we at OCTFOLIO will attempt to upload demos of the new features to this repository.
-Octfolio runs on PHP so the examples will focus around PHP.
+Octfolio runs on PHP so the examples will focus around PHP but anything that can send a HTTP request can use the API.